-Changes in client commands in version 1.3.4.
-An additional --verbose option has been added in version 1.3.4 to the create cluster and add process commands.
-In both cases, using the option causes the command to return a list of the MySQL Cluster processes affected by the command; this includes their node IDs, process types, and the hosts where they are located.
+An additional --verbose option can be used for the create cluster, add process, and list hosts commands.
+In both cases, using the option causes the command to return a list of the MySQL NDB Cluster processes affected by the command; this includes their node IDs, process types, and the hosts where they are located.